Q&A with Jacob Babu, MD, MHA

 Next Steps

 Feeling low back pain?
-If you would like to be evaluated, you can make an appointment with an IBJI physician who can help you with a diagnosis and treatment plan to get you back to feeling your best.
+If you would like to be evaluated, you can Schedule online with an IBJI physician who can help you with a diagnosis and treatment plan to get you back to feeling your best.